 To meet the demand for online education, colleges and universities are refining their mobile and project-based learning methodologies.
 They are always looking for more effective ways to design relevant, engaging online lessons.
 Some institutions are incorporating live and interactive online courses in addition to allowing off-campus students to audit massive open online courses (MOOCs) at no cost.

-Some additional benefits of online education include:
+Some other benefits of online education include:

 - Personalized student support services and greater faculty availability